joYyHack/EVMBridge/README.md

 5. Bridge sets Validator address

 > If the Validator or ERC20 Safe are not set, users will not be able to use the bridge.

+**❗❗The EVMBridge contract works bidirectionally, allowing assets to be transferred between two EVM-compatible blockchains.
+This means that users can transfer assets from one chain to the other and vice versa.**
 ## User Flow Diagram
   ![user-flow](./diagrams/user-flow.png)